Canton of St. Gallen: Demographics

 The majority of the population (As of 2000) is Roman Catholic (52%) while a large minority is Protestant (28%).

 Historical population

 The historical population is given in the following table:

 Economy

 Agricultural activity consists predominantly of dairy farming and cattle breeding in the mountainous areas.
 In the plains fruit and wine production are important, but there is also mixed farming.

 Industries of the canton include optical goods, pyrotechnics, chemicals and pharmaceuticals.
 Tourism plays an important role in the many resorts.
 There is a thermal spa in Bad Ragaz and another in St. Margrethen and a great number of winter sports facilities.

 Education

 Higher educational institutions include the Hochschule für Technik Rapperswil and the University of St. Gallen.

+Transport

+The canton is served by St. Gallen–Altenrhein Airport, which provides direct routes to Vienna in Austria and to some European destinations which are operated by People's airlines.
+However, Zurich Airport is frequently used by air travellers from the canton which provides most domestic and international destinations.